 Slate seems to just be recovering from his crippling loss.
 "You do know that you can't keep this up.
-Even if we have to sacrifice tens of thousands of troops at a time, even your defenses can gradually be worn down."
+Even if we have to sacrifice tens of thousands of troops at a time, your defenses will gradually be worn down to rubble."

 "I'm aware of that.
-And in the end, that's what sets you and me apart: I actually value my people, and I'll do anything in my power to ensure their safety."
+And in the end, that's what sets me apart from you: I actually value my people, and I'll do anything in my power to ensure their safety."
 Looking at Santos, she asks, "Are we clear?"

 "We are indeed.
 No enemies inbound."

-"Then bring out the Remingtons and set Peacekeeper bases 03-01 and 03-02 as targets.
+"Then bring out the Remingtons and set Peacekeeper base camps 03-01 and 03-02 as targets.
 Initiate a double-tap protocol and set the order to fire whenever ready."

 "Shield is going to drop in 3… 2… 1… Power has been redirected."
 Santos announces as the slight shimmering dissipates.

 "Why did you remove the force field?"
 I ask the Commandant.